jhollinger/huebot/README.md

 This (very simple) program starts with the light(s) on at full brightness, then enters an infinite loop of slowly dimming and raising the light(s).
 Since no color is specified, the light(s) will retain whatever color they last had.

+## Install

+    gem install huebot

+The curl library headers are required.
+On Ubuntu they can be installed with `apt-get install libcurl4-openssl-dev`.

 ```yaml
 initial:
   switch: on